julianvollmer/node-websockets/doc/server.md

 Emitted when a stream of fragmented frames or a chunked payload finishes.
 It should be used to remove listeners in order to not disturb other channels.

-### wsserver.pipe(destination)

-This method inherits from the `stream.Writable` base class of WebSocketServer.
-The difference to a standard stream is that the server writes chunk to all clients by looping through the socket storage.
-This method is really nice for forwarding data streams which is a common task for websockets.

-### wsserver.broadcast(head, message)

-Example:

-    wsserver.broadcast(
-            { fin: true, opcode: 0x01 },
-            new Buffer('This message is for all my clients.')
-    );

-Broadcasts a `message` buffer through all connected sockets.
-In the `head` we define the flag we set in the head bytes.
-This is strictly required.

-### wsserver.listen(server)

-Example:

-    var server = http.createServer();
-    var wsserver = new websockets.Server({ url: "ws://localhost" });

-    wsserver.listen(server);

-Uses an instance of `http.Server` to bind to upgrade requests.